ppau/ppau-graphics/wsgi/README.md

 N.B: `/FOO` should be as above.
 It also might not exist, in which case you'd just have `https://SITE_NAME.tld/index.html` and `location /wsgi {`, etc.

+See also the sample configuration in `nginx.conf`

 Test your configuration with `sudo nginx -t` and then reload to activate:

     sudo systemctl reload nginx

 You should now be able to use the site.
 (If not, the log file location is specified in the `.ini`)

+*N.B. don't forget to run the main setup as per the quickstart in the root readme, and to automatically run `update.sh` (and occasionally `font-installer.py`)!*